mbuhidar/LawnJob/README.md

 but a LOT of people did send those in, along with $3.
 Not a bad gig for a kid.

-Code extensions:
+File extensions:

-lawnjob.ahoy: verbatim text as typed in from magazine lawnjob.bas:  program listing in ASCII text lawnjob.prg:  program tokenized for C64 using petcat
+- lawnjob.ahoy: verbatim text as typed in from magazine

+- lawnjob.bas:  program listing in ASCII text

+- lawnjob.prg:  program tokenized for C64 using petcat

 Code checked using the Ahoy!
 Bug Repellent line code checking tool and line codes were verified